-Following high school, she spent a year in Paris studying at L’Écôle de Mime Jacques LeCoq.
-She attended Oberlin College, in Ohio, between September 1969 and June 1974.
-For part of that time she earned credits away from the college, apprenticing with experimental theater companies in New York and taking anthropology classes at Columbia University.
+Following high school, Taymor spent a year in Paris studying at L’Écôle de Mime Jacques LeCoq.
+She graduated from Oberlin College in Ohio in June 1974.
+While attending Oberlin, she earned credits away from the college, apprenticing with experimental theater companies in New York and taking anthropology classes at Columbia University.
 Her main focus at Oberlin was a theater group run by Herbert Blau, which developed performance projects through ensemble workshops.
-Taymor credits Blau with helping to shape much of her ongoing approach to performance, which involves “idiographs,” tightly compacted, pared-down forms of expression.
+Taymor credits Blau with helping to shape much of her ongoing approach to performance.

 At the same time Taymor continued to develop her own projects, adapting non-theatrical materials, usually in collaboration with writers and often with composer Elliot Goldenthal.
 Her first version of The Transposed Heads, which she adapted with Sydney Goldfarb, played at the Ark Theater in New York in 1984.
 Two years later a new, totally restaged version, with music by Goldenthal, played at the American Music Theatre Festival in Philadelphia, Pennsylvania, and at Lincoln Center in New York City.